80 Km/h In Miles Per Hour

 Speed is a fundamental concept in physics, defined as the rate at which an object covers distance.
 It's a scalar quantity, meaning it only has magnitude (amount) and no direction.
 Velocity, on the other hand, is a vector quantity, incorporating both magnitude and direction.

 The measurement of speed involves two key components: distance and time.
-Different units are used to measure distance (kilometers, miles, meters, feet, etc.) and time (hours, minutes, seconds).
-The combination of these units defines the unit of speed (km/h, mph, m/s, ft/s, etc.).
+On the flip side, different units are used to measure distance (kilometers, miles, meters, feet, etc. Consider this: ) and time (hours, minutes, seconds).
+On top of that, the combination of these units defines the unit of speed (km/h, mph, m/s, ft/s, etc. ).

 Understanding the relationship between distance, time, and speed is crucial for solving various problems in physics and everyday life.
 The basic formula for speed is: